softwaresaved/international-survey/analysis/text_zaf.md

 # Section 6: Collaboration and training
-RSEs do not work for themselves, their role involves writing code that is used by others (as seen in section 4), but the collaboration can take other forms.
+RSEs do not work for themselves, their role involves writing code that is used by others (as seen in section 2), but the collaboration can take other forms.
 This is why we asked with whom the participants work with.
-Usually, they seems to be embedded in a stable group, 64% of them report to work with the same researchers, while a minority as a more flexible collaboration (36%).
+Usually, they seems to be embedded in a stable group, 58% (n=11) of them report to work with the same researchers, while a minority has a more flexible collaboration (42%, n=8).
 On the side of collaboration, we wanted to know if they were working within a stable group of researcher software.
-It is the case for 56% of them, while 44% do not have such group.
+It appears they are not embedded in any research group for the majority of them (79%, n=15).
+However, they are working in team were other fellow developers are involved.
+In average they have 2 other fellow developers in their team, often coming from the same institution (42%, n=8).
 Working for researchers or working within a research software group is different than working on the same project with other developers.
-We then ask how much software developers typically work on the same project as the participants.
-It appears that RSEs work more often as the sole developer (35%) on the project or in pair (32%).
-Being between 3 and 5 developers is not that uncommon (24%) but bigger projects than that are marginals.
+On average they work on 3 different projects at the same time.

 RSEs have programming skills that is not necessarily shared within their field.
 Therefore, they can train other researchers to develop some best practices or learn how to program more efficiently.
-66% of them participate to such training.
+Half of the participants provide such training (50%, n=9).
 They are not teaching directly to students but transferring skills is an important aspect of their job.
-In average, they do training twice a year and according to the wordcloud, this training is more often under the form of workshop than traditional teaching.
+In average, they do training twice a year.
+These trainings are more often done under the form of workshop or the software carpentry program than traditional teaching.
 A type of training probably more adapted to teach computing skills.

 ## Collaboration
 ### Do you always work with the same researcher(s), or do you regularly change the researcher(s) you work with?
 ### Do you work for a Research Software Group?
-### How many software projects are you currently involved in?
 ### How many programmers are in your team - 1 means you are the only person?
 ### If you have more than 1 fellow programmer in your team, where are they from?
+### How many software projects are you currently involved in?

 ## Training
 ### Have you ever trained researchers in computational techniques?